 Service Times and Information

-On Sundays we offer two services of Holy Communion.
+On Sundays we offer two services of Holy Communion at 10:30 and 8:15.
 Our 8:15 service is a traditional language spoken service using liturgy from the Book of Common Prayer.

 Book of Common Prayer